redstone-finance/stable-price-marketplace/README.md

 }
 ```

-You can read much more about contract wrapping and `redstone-evm-connector` [here.](https://www.npmjs.com/package/redstone-evm-connector)
+You can read much more about contract wrapping and `@redstone-finance/evm-connector` [here.](https://www.npmjs.com/package/@redstone-finance/evm-connector)

 ### Tests

 We've used hardhat test framework to contract tests.
-All the tests are lcoated in the [test](test/) folder.
+All the tests are located in the [test](test/) folder.

 💡 Note that each contract function that needs RedStone oracle data is also called on a wrapped ethers contract instance.